Who is the nearly-naked newsman?

-Caroline South's Keith Hampshire discovered this photo of a colleague from 1966.
-Keefers thinks he was an American newsreader called John but can't remember his surname.
-Do you know who he is?
+In July 2003, Caroline South's Keith Hampshire contacted us.
+He had discovered this photo of a sunbathing colleague from 1966.
+Keefers thought he was an American newsreader, possibly called John, but couldn't remember his surname.
+We asked, on his behalf, if anyone could identify him.

-The only newsreader called John from that era that we can recall is a John McDonald (or MacDonald?) but we have no information about him at all and he doesn't sound American on this recording from 13th August 1966.
+It isn't John Aston and the only other newsreader called John from that era that we could recall was John McDonald (or MacDonald?) but we have no information about him at all and he doesn't sound American on this recording from 13th August 1966.

-After hearing this bulletin, Keith is not convinced he is the right man.
-He says: “Seems to me my guy used to say ‘noos’ instead of ‘nyews’, if you know what I mean.
+After hearing the bulletin, Keith agreed that he didn't sound American.
+He wrote: “Seems to me my guy used to say ‘noos’ instead of ‘nyews’, if you know what I mean.
 I guess that's why I thought he was American.
 Your guy says ‘nyews’ so that kind of makes me think perhaps he isn't the guy we're looking for.”

-After seeing the picture Caroline engineer Carl Thomson says: “it looks like Robbie Dale to me”.
-However that can't be right because Robbie and the mystery man appear together in another photo, below, along with an engineer known as ‘Wombat’ and the ‘curly-haired kid in the third row’ Steve Young.
+After seeing the picture Caroline engineer Carl Thomson wrote: “it looks like Robbie Dale to me”.
+However that can't be right because Robbie and the mystery man appear together in another of Keith's photos, below, along with an engineer known as ‘Wombat’ and the ‘curly-haired kid in the third row’ Steve Young.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P